RASPER-Nest/Pyth-Indexing/README.md

 ## Solana CLI
-Set your config to be on devnet: Run 'solana config set --url devnet'
+Set your config to be on devnet: Run `solana config set --url devnet`

 ## Anchor
-Run 'anchor build' in the root folder
+Run `anchor build` in the root folder

 ### Important
 Check that the generated key by the anchor build is the same as in the lib.rs, Anchor.toml and App.js files.
 If not then update them with the generated key.

-Run 'solana address -k target/deploy/pyth_indexing-keypair.json' to get the generated key.
+Run `solana address -k target/deploy/pyth_indexing-keypair.json` to get the generated key.

 Deploy the program with the provided command from the anchor build.

 ## React
-Change into the /app directory and run 'npm install'.
-Then run 'npm start'.
+Change into the /app directory and run `npm install`.
+Then run `npm start`.